Phenelzine: Pharmacokinetics

 Phenelzine is administered orally in the form of phenelzine sulfate and is rapidly absorbed from the gastrointestinal tract.
 The time to peak plasma concentration is 43 minutes, and the half-life is 11.6 hours.
-Unlike most other drugs, phenelzine irreversibly disables MAO.
-As a result, it does not necessarily need to be present in the blood at all times for its effects to be sustained.
+Since phenelzine irreversibly disables MAO, it does not necessarily need to be present in the blood at all times for its effects to be sustained.
 Because of this, upon phenelzine treatment being ceased, its effects typically do not wear off until the body replenishes its enzyme stores, a process which can take as long as 2–3 weeks.

 Phenelzine is metabolized primarily in the liver, and its metabolites are excreted in the urine.
-Oxidation is the primary routine of metabolism, and the major metabolites are phenylacetic acid and parahydroxyphenylacetic acid, recovered as about 73% of the excreted dose of phenelzine in the urine over 96 hours after single doses.
+Oxidation is the primary route of metabolism, and the major metabolites are phenylacetic acid and parahydroxyphenylacetic acid, recovered as about 73% of the excreted dose of phenelzine in the urine over 96 hours after single doses.
 Acetylation to N^{2}-acetylphenelzine is a minor pathway.
 Phenelzine may also interact with cytochrome P450 enzymes, inactivating these enzymes through the formation of a heme adduct.
 Two other minor metabolites of phenelzine, as mentioned above, include phenylethylidenehydrazine and phenethylamine.